brianary/scripts/README.md

 - **Get-CertificatePermissions.ps1**: Returns the permissions of a certificate's private key file.
 - **Get-CharacterDetails.ps1**: Returns filterable categorical information about a range of characters in the Unicode Basic Multilingual Plane.
 - **Get-CommandPath.ps1**: Locates a command.
+- **Get-ConfigConnectionStringBuilders.ps1**: Return named connection string builders for connection strings in a config file.
 - **Get-EnumValues.ps1**: Returns the possible values of the specified enumeration.
 - **Get-NetFrameworkVersions.ps1**: Determine which .NET Frameworks are installed on the requested system.
 - **Get-SystemDetails.ps1**: Collects some useful system hardware and operating system details via WMI.